Olivier-Boudeville/OSDL-Orge/src/code/servers/doc/OrgeServers.rst

 We are using the `Netfilter <http://www.netfilter.org/>`_ firewall, also known as ``iptables``.

 We provide a complete and fully commented iptable configuration script, customized for the hosting of Orge servers, `iptables.rules-Gateway.sh <http://ceylan.svn.sourceforge.net/viewvc/ceylan/Ceylan/trunk/src/code/scripts/shell/iptables.rules-Gateway.sh?view=markup>`_.
 We did our best to create the most secure rules, any feedback would be appreciated.
+Of course, depending on the configuration and the services that run on your server, this script should be customized accordingly (ex: regarding the name of the network interfaces).

 With the basic default configuration, an Orge server has to open various ports, listed below.